martinschaef/smithy/docs/source/1.0/guides/model-linters.rst

 leading or trailing whitespace or non-whitespace characters.

 Rationale
     Intent doesn’t always match impact.
-Sometimes, intent is absent altogether.
-    Maybe "blacklist" and "whitelist" are just the terms you and countless others learned years ago.
-But when you kept using them, you unconsciously perpetuated bias.
-If we act with more intention to change and improve our language for the greater benefit of everyone (even if it’s awkward, uncomfortable, or inconvenient at first), we perpetuate positive change instead.
+"Blacklist" and "whitelist" may have been acceptable terms before, but in truth they perpetuated bias.
+We provide this validator for the benefit of everyone (even if it’s awkward, uncomfortable, or inconvenient) for positive change.

 Default severity
     ``WARNING``